 All four of Van Gogh’s students came from Eindhoven: Dimmen Gestel, Antoon Hermans, Anton Kerssemakers and Willem van de Wakker.
 Van Gogh taught them to be better painters.
 They were his friends and his most deserving amateur painters.
 The ‘artists club’ met together in the drawing school on the market place in Eindhoven.

-Original artworks by these four artist friends are on display in the Vincentre.
+Original artworks by these four artist friends are on display in our museum in Nuenen.
 This has been made possible by the Friends of Vincent van Gogh and Nuenen Foundation, in association with the Eindhoven Museum.